operasoftware/devopera/blog/_posts/2013-05-21-opera-14-for-android-is-out.md

 ---
-title: Opera 14 for Android is out!
+title: Opera 14 for Android Is Out!
 authors:
 - andreas-bovens
 tags: